BUCK-LCO-NCI/DivProt/README.md

 ```

 ### Step 4
-Run the aligner to produce a metrix of alignment scores of all your input structure sequences.
+Run the aligner to produce a matrix of alignment scores of all your input structure sequences.
 The R file to produce figures will automatically run from the aligner_finalish.py script.
 They will be outputted into Rplots.pdf.
 You do need to load an R module though.

 Run aligner:
 ```